dev-a/docker-stack_web/README.md

  3. **Start development :** *your www folder is : the php folder : ./php*

 ##Tips
- - use mariadb for database host on you php script
+ - use "*mariadb*" for database host on you php script